Tuesday 12 June 2018

 The Chapel of Our Lady of the Crag

-Walking further south-east along the Nidd Gorge, a plaque that told us that we were near to the Chapel of Our Lady on the Crag – which deserves further investigation - and we carried on looking at the geology, architecture and sculpture until we decided that we had walked far enough for the afternoon and that is was time to get back to Knaresborough to have a well earned drink.
+Walking further south-east along the Nidd Gorge, a plaque told us that we were near to the Chapel of Our Lady on the Crag – which deserves further investigation - and we carried on looking at the geology, architecture and sculpture until we decided that we had walked far enough for the afternoon and that is was time to get back to Knaresborough to have a well earned drink.

 An example of vernacular architecture along Waterside